 SOL.
 In order to find the minimum rent-exempt balance for your deposit accounts,

 You may wish to keep the keys for one or more collection accounts offline for greater security.
 If so, you will need to move SOL to hot accounts using our offline methods.

 When a user wants to deposit SOL into your exchange, instruct them to send a transfer to the appropriate deposit address.

 Poll for Blocks

-The easiest way to track all the deposit accounts for your exchange is to poll for each confirmed block and inspect for addresses of interest, using the JSON-RPC service of your Solana api node.
+To track all the deposit accounts for your exchange, poll for each confirmed block and inspect for addresses of interest, using the JSON-RPC service of your Solana API node.

 - To identify which blocks are available, send a

 getConfirmedBlocksrequest, passing the last block you have already processed as the start-slot parameter:

 Not every slot produces a block, so there may be gaps in the sequence of integers.

 - For each block, request its contents with a